paritytech/bench-bot/README.md

 - `run {start,stop,restart}`: execute the relevant action for the bot.
 - `run update [ref]`: restart the bot with the branch or PR
   - For branch: `ssh user@remote '/home/benchbot/bench-bot/run update master'`
   - For PR: `ssh user@remote '/home/benchbot/bench-bot/run update pull/number/head:branch'`
     e.g. `pull/1/head:master`

-### Monitoring Service commands

-- `run monitor {install,uninstall}`: install or uninstall the monitoring service
-- `run monitor {start,restart,stop,status,...}`: acts as a wrapper for `systemctl`

 ### Logs

-The logs will be output to the systemd journal:
+The logs will be output to the systemd journal: `sudo journalctl --identifier benchbot`

-`sudo journalctl -u benchbot-monitor.service`

 As well as to `./log.txt`.